Softcatala/translation-memory-tools/README.md

 - Convert from the different translation formats (ts, strings, etc) to PO
 - Create a translation memory for project in PO and TMX formats
 - Produce a single translation memory file that contains all the projects

-**Web**

-- Provides an API that allow users download memories and search translations
-- Provides an index-creator that creates a Whoosh index with all the strings than then the user can search using the web app
-- Provides an download-creation that creates a zip file with all memories that the user can download

 **Terminology** (terminology extraction)